punithmailme/HelloWorld/README.md

 #### Android Studio/Other IDEs

 To run the Java SE example from Android Studio (recommended) or some other IDE, you must configure your operating system's environment variable used to set the `java.library.path` system property to include the directory where Bezirk's [ZeroMQ](http://zeromq.org/) dependencies are located.
+The Bezirk middleware contains copies of these dependencies and automatically copies their correct versions onto the system during the first run.

 From the root folder of the cloned repository: